samkenxstream/turnkey-triumph-326606_SamKenX-magic.lambda/README.md

 ## Reference documentation

 Magic Lambda contains the following slots.
+Most of these slots also have async (wait.) overrides, which will be executed asynchronously using async tasks from .Net.

 ### [if]